solodev/cloud-documentation/src/organizations/billing/index.md

 # Add Banking

-In order to receive revenue you need to provide the banking account to which Solodev will transfer your funds.
-To do it you need to use Billing section, where you are able to update your billing details.
+To receive revenue you need to provide the banking account to which Solodev will transfer your funds.
+To do it you need to use the Billing section, where you can update your billing details.

 ><img src="../../../images/billing.jpg" alt="billing" style="width: 100%; display: block"></a>